Mortgage payment holidays

 Payment holidays for credit cards, store cards and loans

-The Financial Conduct Authority (FCA) has ruled that banks and building societies must offer those with outstanding loans and credit card debts three-month payment holidays.
+The Financial Conduct Authority (FCA) has ruled that banks and building societies must offer those with outstanding loans and credit card debts payment holidays lasting up to six months.
 The rule also applies to those with car finance, store cards and catalogue debts.